bhosalems/bhosalems.github.io/_posts/2022-08-20-SoccerNet-Player-Re-identification.markdown

 Person re-identification (Market1501) | 81 | 93.6
 Player re-identification (SoccerNet-v3) | 61.6 | 51.2

-*<center>Performance of SOTA OSNET on Person- vs Player re-identification (mean average precision and Rank-1 accuracy){% cite zhou2019osnet %}. </center>*
+*<center>Performance of SOTA OSNET on person vs player re-identification (mean average precision and Rank-1 accuracy){% cite zhou2019osnet %}. </center>*

-One of the main difference we identified in traditional person re-identification datasets and soccernet dataset is that temporal distance between anchor image and reference images in case of player re-identification datasets is much smaller as compared to person re-identification datasets.
+One of the main difference we identified in traditional person re-identification datasets and SoccerNet dataset is that temporal distance between anchor image and reference images in case of SoccerNet dataset is much smaller than that of person re-identification datasets.
 Which means a player in anchor image and the same player in (positive) reference images is likely to have similar body posture.
-Also, in almost every sport, based on the role of a player in overall game, there are distinct moves that they do at a given time.
+Also, in almost every team-sport, based on the role of a player in overall game, there are distinct moves that they do at a given time.
 Posture of players therefore, could be used as additional discriminative feature to guide the task of metric learning.
 This was one of the main ideas that we implemented in the project.